shermanloan/scejson-doc/doc/appendix-history.md

   Please see the documentation for the new `Holidays[]` array and `Holidays` field of the `PmtStream` and `Fee` request objects in the chapter covering the [Loan](module-loan.md) module for further information.
+* The [Loan](module-loan.md) module now supports the new `Capitalization` array of `Capitalize` events, each of which allows the calling application to specify a stream of interest accrual capitalization events during the term of the loan.
+This is most useful in loans which feature pure principal payments and which capitalize interest regurlarly on a different day of the month.
+  Please see the documentation for the new `Capitalization[]` array field in the chapter covering the [Loan](module-loan.md) module for further information.

 ## Release 2022-10-0
 * The [Balloon Payment Loans](module-construction.md) module has been made